nicholascyberblog/NicholasCyberBlog.github.io/_drafts/2025-01-04-email-header-analysis.md

 **Case Study: Analyzing a Suspicious Email**

 I had received an email from **brighthorizonstech.uk** about my **"2025 Free Score."** The below screenshot shows you the raw data from the email that we will be analyzing in this post.
-To see the raw text you can find it in this .txt document [here](assets/documents/2025 Free Score.txt).
+To see the raw text you can find it in this .txt document [here](/assets/documents/2025%20Free%20Score.txt)

 ![Picture of Raw Email Message](assets/email-images/Screenshot 1.png)